stephensabatini/PHP-Boilerplate/README.md

 `gulp` - Runs all of the compiler and watch tasks in parallel. (default)
 `gulp run` - Runs all of the compiler tasks in parallel.
 `gulp watch` - Runs all of the watch tasks in parallel.
-`gulp clean` - Deletes any files or folders output by the compiler for a clean start. (script.js, script.min.js, style.css, style.min.css, compiled images)
+`gulp clean` - Deletes any files or folders output by the compiler for a clean start. (index.js, index.min.js, index.css, index.min.css, compiled images)
 `gulp sass` - Compile SCSS to CSS and combine files to style.css and style.min.css (minified).
 `gulp js` - Compile JS and combine files to script.js and script.min.js (minified).
 `gulp images` - Optimize any new images in the src/images directory to images.